vishalps2606/vishalps2606/README.md

 - 🔭 I’m currently working on [StuffVish](https://stuffvish.web.app)
 - 🌱 I’m currently learning javaScript and Android development
-- 👯 I’m looking to collaborate on front-end technologies.
+- 👯 I’m looking to collaborate on Java technology and its frameworks, and on front-end technologies.
 - 🤔 I’m looking for help with Back-end Technologies.
 - 💬 Ask me about Front-end technologies, Java, and JavaFX.
 - 😄 Pronouns: He/ Him
 - ⚡ Hobbies: Loves to read success as well as failure stories and to do and gain knowledge of things which are new and trending.
+Also finding a way in which I earn money while sleeping.

 ## Languages and Tools: